ReeSilva/Neve/README.md

 - **Extensive Plugin Support:** Benefit from a curated selection of plugins that cover a wide range of programming languages and development tasks.
 Neve comes with pre-configured plugins to boost your productivity, and you can effortlessly expand its capabilities to suit your specific needs.

+- **Custom Plugin Building:** Neve includes custom-built plugins that aren't available in nixpkgs, packaged directly from source using Nix.
+These plugins are reproducible, version-controlled, and integrate seamlessly with the Nixvim module system.

 ## Installation

 Getting started with this personal fork of Neve is straightforward.
 Simply follow the installation guide below.